 So now, we use the equation: Speed = Distance ÷ Time

-343 m/s is the speed of sound, so this is the speed you should get in this experiment.
+The speed of sound in dry air at 20°C is around 343 m/s, so this is the speed you should aim to get in this experiment.

 The range of human hearing is between 20 hertz and 20,000 hertz.
 Ultrasound waves have a frequency above 20,000 hertz (Hz).
 So although we can produce ultrasound waves, we can’t actually hear them.

 Various animals use ultrasound to communicate, for example, bats.

 Bats use echoes and ultrasound to navigate and detect their prey.
 They emit ultrasound calls, then listen for the echoes and this process is called echolocation.

 The bat’s brain calculates the time it took for the echo to return to them, which allows them to calculate how far away their prey is.
 This means that their brain is essentially using the speed = distance ÷ time equation.

 Doctors also use echoes and ultrasound to produce an image of an unborn baby.